-- 8.6.6 Purchase Card holders are responsible for ordering and paying for goods and services in accordance with the Force procurement strategy, section 5.1 of these financial regulations and all procedures laid down by the Director of Finance. - 8.6.7 To ensure that purchases are in accordance with approved policies. - 8.6.8 To provide receipted details of all payments made by corporate credit card each month, including nil returns, to ensure that all expenditure is correctly reflected in the accounts and that VAT is recovered.
+- 8.6.6 Purchase Card holders are responsible for ordering and paying for goods and services in accordance with the Force contract financial regulations, section 9.1 of these financial regulations and all procedures laid down by the Director of Finance. - 8.6.7 To ensure that purchases are in accordance with approved policies. - 8.6.8 To provide receipted details of all payments made by corporate credit card each month, including nil returns, to ensure that all expenditure is correctly reflected in the accounts and that VAT is recovered.

-8.8 EX GRATIA PAYMENTS
+8.7 EX GRATIA PAYMENTS